jingwenzhang1118/jingwenzhang1118/programing.md

 }*/
 </style>

 Progamming skills certainly increases the possibities and flexibilities in solving data-related tasks.
-I have benefited significanly from the following open courses.
-These courses are intriguing clearly explained and well designed.
+I have benefited significanly from the following courses.
+These courses are intriguing, clearly explained and well designed.
 One valuable asset of these courses are the problem sets.
-The difficulty of these problmes, espeically the CS50 series offered by Harvard University start at the entry level but quickly escalate by weeks.
+The difficulty of these problmes, espeically the CS50 series offered by Harvard University, start at the entry level but quickly escalate by weeks.

 One important lesson I learned from my programming experiences is that **do not lose patience and confidence because all the problems can be solved in the programming world**.